Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 Allows movement for each [travel type](TravelType.md).
 These are 16 bits (but Ambermoon has only 11 travel types).
 First bit (bit 8 of the tile flags) allows normal walking if set.
 Second bit (bit 1 of the tile flags) allows traveling by horse, and so on.

-## Invisible
+## Player invisible

 In 2D the player is not drawn if on this tile.
 This is used by doors in 2D indoor maps.
-They player is invisible so that it looks like he is behind the door.
+The player is invisible so that it looks like he is behind the door.